Who's Behind WCP

 Will, his wife Amy and their two children, Ben and Josie, live in Fayetteville.
 During his free time, Will likes to play outside – riding mountain bikes, hiking, playing golf.
 Will is also active in the Canyon Rim Rotary Club.

-Gene Kistler is a Board Member of the Fayette County Urban Renewal Authority and the Wolf Creek Park Committee Chair.
+Gene Kistler is the Board Vice Chairman of the Fayette County Urban Renewal Authority and the Wolf Creek Park Committee Chair.
 He received a Bachelors in Art from Roanoke College and a Masters in Environmental Planning from Arizona State University.

 Since then, he has dedicated himself to building community and improving the triple bottom line – economic, social, and environmental – in Fayette County and greater West Virginia.
 He has held the role of builder, business owner & operator, community activist, and county volunteer.
 Gene is selfless with his time.